27 Things to Do on Valentine’s Day If You’re Single AF

 13. Don’t shave your legs.

-14. Use the money you would’ve spent on a gift for your nonexistent S.O. to buy those lace-up pumps you’ve been eyeing.
+14. Use the money you would’ve spent on a gift for your nonexistent S.O. to buy those embroidered mules you’ve been eyeing.

 15. Hate-watch no fewer than seven romantic comedies.
 Halfway through reciting When Harry Met Sally line for line, accept that it’s not really hate-watching if you still tear up at the New Year’s Eve scene.